Pottery Glossary

 Stain

-Sometimes a single colouring oxide, but usually a combination of oxides plus alumina, flint and· a fluxing compound.
+Sometimes a single colouring oxide, but usually a combination of oxides plus alumina, flint and a fluxing compound.
+A frit made of colorant chemicals, compatible fluxes, and possibly glass formers, which has been melted, cooled, and pulverized to a fine powder.
 Used in decorating and in colouring glaze.

 Stoneware